hukeyue/yass/README.md

 See [Use BBR Congestion Control](https://github.com/hukeyue/yass/wiki/Usage:-server-setup#use-bbr-congestion-control) for more.

 See [ChatGPT capable caddy Server](https://github.com/hukeyue/yass/wiki/Usage:-server-setup#chatgpt-capable-caddy-server) for more.

-[Report here if you want to add new server-side optimization/cooperation][frs]

 ### Debug Guide
 Start from wiki's [Guide](https://github.com/hukeyue/yass/wiki/Debug-Guide)